troschiev/DS_portfolio/Gold_Ore_Extraction_Efficiency/README.md

-# Восстановление золота из руды
+# Gold Recovery Efficiency Model

-## Описание
+## Description

-Проект посвящен анализу технологии очистки золотой руды.
+The project is dedicated to the analysis of gold ore purification technology.

-Задача - регрессия.
+The task is regression.

-Целевая метрика - sMAPE.
+The target metric is sMAPE.

-## Инструменты
+## Stack

-Загрузка, хранение и обработка данных: pandas, numpy, phik
+Loading, storing and processing data: pandas, numpy, phik

-Визуализация: seaborn
+Visualization: seaborn

-Автоматизация: sklearn pipeline, подбор гиперпараметров optuna
+Automation: sklearn pipeline, selection of optuna hyperparameters

-Модели: sklearn, XGBoost
+Models: sklearn, XGBoost

-Индивидуальные решения:
+Individual solutions:

-- мягкая очистка от выбросов
+- soft cleaning of outliers
-- поиск наборов коррелирующих признаков и их объединение методом главных компонент
+- search for sets of correlated features and their combination by PCA
-- создание собственного класса для кросс-валидации с различной преобработкой обучающей и валидационной частей
+- creating own class for cross-validation with different processing of the training and validation samples

-## Данные
+## Data

-Реальные данные с золотодобывающего производства, предоставленные Я.Практикумом:
+Real data from the gold mining industry, provided by Yandex Practicum:

-- 20 000 записей
+- 20,000 entries
-- 86 количественных признаков
+- 86 numeric features
-- много пропусков и выбросов
+- many missing values and outliers
-- распределения признаков в тестовой выборке отличаются от обучающей
+- the distribution of features in the test sample differs from the training one

-## Выводы
+## Conclusions

-- проведен глубокий анализ признаков с многочисленными визуализациями
+- in-depth feature analysis with multiple visualizations
-- лучший результат регрессии получен с использованием XGBoost после снижения размерности пространства признаков
+- best regression result obtained using XGBoost after feature space dimensionality reduction
-- получен бесценный опыт работы с "сырыми" данными, которые требуют тщательной предобработки
+- gained invaluable experience working with "raw" data that require careful pre-processing